Elasto-plastic cell-based smoothed finite element method solving geotechnical problems: Numerical examples

 \subsection{Tunnel excavation}

 A tunnel excavation problem is considered in this example, with the geometry shown in Fig.~\ref{fig:ex03_geo}(a).
-The tunnel has a diameter of 2 m and is excavated in five stages, each 0.4 m thick.
+The tunnel has a diameter of 2~m and is excavated in five stages, with each excavation step removing a thickness of 0.4~m.
 The model is constrained by fixed boundaries at the bottom and normal constraints on the lateral sides.
-The surrounding rock is characterized by an elastic modulus of $E = 8$ MPa, Poisson’s ratio $\nu = 0.27$, cohesion $c = 120$ kPa, and an internal friction angle of $40^{\circ}$.
-The analysis begins with an in-situ stress equilibrium step, followed by excavation simulation using the element birth–death technique.
+The surrounding rock is characterized by an elastic modulus of $E = 8$~MPa, Poisson’s ratio $\nu = 0.27$, cohesion $c = 120$~kPa, and an internal friction angle of $40^{\circ}$.
+The analysis begins with an in-situ stress equilibrium step, followed by excavation simulation using the element birth--death technique.

 Fig.~\ref{fig:ex03_U2_kw} shows the vertical displacement at the tunnel crown during the different excavation stages, from which it can be observed that CSFEM and FEM exhibit good agreement.
 When the excavation reaches the fourth stage, the vertical displacement nearly converges, with a maximum value of –0.021 m.
-Moreover, Fig.~\ref{fig:ex03_contour_U2} and Fig.~\ref{fig:ex03_contour_s22} present the vertical displacement and stress contour plots at the 1st, 3rd, and 5th excavation stages, further demonstrating the close agreement between CSFEM and FEM.
+Moreover, Fig.~\ref{fig:ex03_contour_U2} and Fig.~\ref{fig:ex03_contour_s22} present the vertical displacement and stress contour plots at the first, third, and fifth excavation stages, further demonstrating the close agreement between the CSFEM and FEM.